Rag Mama Rag: Reception

 AllMusic critic Stephen Thomas Erlewine describes "Rag Mama Rag" as a "rollicking uptempo number."
 Hoskyns claims that the song sounds like it "came straight out of turn-of-the-century New Orleans."
 Musician Dr. John claimed that the song sounded "like a cross between Memphis and New Orleans."
 Ward describes the song as a "wonderful, swinging song with some of the Band's most perfect playing (which is saying something)..."
 According to Ward, unlike most Band songs, "Rag Mama Rag" owes its success more to the music than the lyrics.
-DeRiso rated "Rag Mama Rag" as one of the 5 essential Levon Helm songs with The Band.
+DeRiso rated "Rag Mama Rag" as one of the five essential Levon Helm songs with The Band.
 DeRiso commented on how the song sounds improvised at first but on closer listen the "song rambles along with a focused, air-tight groove" with the group in "complete control" even while making the song sound like "a goof."

 Cash Box said that it "has the rhythmic enthusiasm and sound appeal of ['Up on Cripple Creek']."
+Record World said that "the best rock band in the country sounds magnificent."
+Billboard called it a "down-home entry" with "first rate" performance and production.